google/data-layer-helper/README.md

 ## Listening for Messages
-When creating a `DataLayerHelper` object, you can also specify a callback function to be called whenever a message is pushed onto the given dataLayer.
-This allows your code to be notified immediately whenever the dataLayer has been updated, which is a key advantage of the message queue approach.
+When creating a `DataLayerHelper` object, you can also specify a callback function to be called whenever a message is pushed onto the given data layer.
+This allows your code to be notified immediately whenever the data layer has been updated, which is a key advantage of the message queue approach.

 ```js